Anastasia-Labs/single-asset-staking-offchain/README.md

 This marks the beginning of the association list which will contain all the stake by different participants as separate UTxOs.
 The first node of the list know as head node is created in this step.

 Head node differs from all the nodes in that its key is null.
-Every valid stake UTxO in the list has a unique "Node Token" which is minted by `stakingPolicy` at the time of its insertion.
+Every valid stake UTxO in the list has a unique "Node Token" which is minted by `nodePolicy` at the time of its insertion.
 The token name is derived as NODE_PREFIX ("FSN") + PaymentPubKeyHash thereby making every node token unique.
 Head node just has NODE_PREFIX as the token name.

 ```mermaid
 ---